jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

     class="chord row"
 %}

+The E minor shape is essentially the same as the G minor shape, except gripped from below rather than above.

+This shape is commonly played as a barre chord, `144111`.
+But like the E major shape,
+there are more comfortable choices.

+The easiest grip is `2xx111`.
+Like the similar E major grip, the little finger can optionally play root and fifth bass notes on the 4th and 5th strings.

+If we want the first finger to play the bass note, it's also possible to grip with `1xx444`.

 **Practice E shapes with primary chords in the key of C minor:**

 | 6th string root on fret | Note | Shape  | Chord |